Table of Contents

 More dog lovers turn to natural remedies to allow the body to heal using Earth's natural elements.
 More so with antibiotics, due to antibiotic resistance continuing to rise over time.

-Cannabidiol, or CBD oil for dogs, combined with antibiotics, was more effective than antibiotics alone in treating certain infections, according to research conducted at the University of Southern Denmark.
+Cannabidiol, available as a topical, or CBD oil for dogs, combined with antibiotics, was more effective than antibiotics alone in treating certain infections, according to research conducted at the University of Southern Denmark.
 Researchers looked at how various compounds combat bacteria like Staphylococcus aureus in the report (a gram-positive bacteria).

 This research is forward-thinking and makes some significant advances.
 More research is needed to validate its results, but it shows a lot of promise, particularly regarding antibiotic resistance concerns.